Alain Saint-Ogan: Biography

-Legacy

-Saint-Ogan is called the "founding father" of French comics, but his involvement with the colonial and imperialist agenda of France in the mid-1900s is often overlooked in the studies of both French-language comics and French imperialist culture today.

-His production of colonial propaganda, both by commission from the French government and in his own private enterprises, spanned a wide variety of genres and disciplines, and he was particularly involved with the 'Exposition Coloniale' of 1931.
-When the French Communist party stood up in opposition to the Exposition and its imperialist ideology, he contributed to the parody of their newspaper, essentially mocking their anti-imperialist views and showing strong support for the colonial discourse of the Exposition.
-His comics were used to stir up interest among the young for the Exposition and to serve one of its main purposes: to instill into children strong support for the French colonial effort in the effort to ensure its continuation.
-There are also suggestions that his featuring of the Exposition in 'Zig et Puce', in which he had the characters visit it, was due to him receiving money from the government to publicize the event and stir up the interests of young readers in visiting it.
+His work included themes of pro-colonialism ideas.
+When the French Communist party opposed the Exposition Coloniale of 1931, he contributed to the parody of their newspaper, essentially mocking their anti-imperialist views and showing strong support for the colonial discourse of the Exposition.
+His comics were used to stir up interest among the young for the Exposition and to support the French colonial effort in the effort to ensure its continuation.

-His work contains in many places imagery supporting colonialism and anti-semitism, which was especially problematic since the audience of his comics were children, thus transforming his work into a sort of right-wing propaganda targeting the youth.
-Negative racial stereotypes were also used, a prominent example of this being the story line where Zig and Puce visited the Exposition Coloniale, as mentioned above.
-These include portraying Africans as cannibals, continuing the racial stereotype that Africans are just 'big children', having them appear dumb by speaking only in pidgin French, and drawing them with physical stereotypes that French held about Africans (huge lips, very dark skin, etc.).
-Saint-Ogan's involvement with France's imperialist mission should not be overlooked, as it was a prominent and harmful feature in his body of work.
+His work contains imagery supporting colonialism and anti-semitism.
+The story line where Zig and Puce visited the Exposition Coloniale contains racial stereotypes such as portraying Africans as cannibals, continuing the racial stereotype that Africans are just 'big children', having them appear dumb by speaking only in pidgin French, and drawing them with physical stereotypes that French held about Africans (huge lips, very dark skin, etc.).